JfromNWMS/applied-ml-jordan/notebooks/project02/README.md

 This project is a guided notebook assignment that demonstrates how to:
 - Load and explore a dataset.
 - Choose and justify features for predicting a target variable.
-- Train a regression model and evaluate performance.
+- Check for class distributions of pseudo-random and stratified test-train-split methods.
 - Document work in a structured Jupyter Notebook.

 A link to the notebook can be found here: [ml02_jordan.ipynb](https://github.com/JfromNWMS/applied-ml-jordan/blob/main/notebooks/project02/ml02_jordan.ipynb)